Coiot/cbr-main/src/albums/others/s3episode6.md

   - scene_number: 01
     scene_title: ""
     slide_url: https://cdn.civbattleroyale.tv/season1-episode6-scene01.jpg
     narration: "<p>Hello, one and all!
 It is I, PorkBean, professional lurker and intrepid author of countless obscure Civ 5 mods.
 Despite a handful of my civs having made it into CBRs over the years, can you believe this is the first time I’ve ever narrated an episode?</p><p></p><p>Strap yourself in for a wild one, as tensions on the cylinder are reaching a boiling point.
-Devastating wars, catastrophic peaces, enormous coalitions… there’s a lot to unpack in this part, so I’ll do my best to guide you through it.
+Devastating wars, catastrophic peaces, enormous coalitions… there’s a lot to unpack in this episode, so I’ll do my best to guide you through it.
 Here we go!</p>"
   - scene_number: 02
     scene_title: ""
     slide_url: https://cdn.civbattleroyale.tv/season1-episode6-scene02.jpg